GurneeshBudhiraja/TicTacToe.github.io/README.md

 # Tic-tac-toe

-A simple Tic-tac-toe game with a responsive design.
+- A simple Tic-tac-toe game with a responsive design.
+- Hosted on this URL: https://gurneeshbudhiraja.github.io/TicTacToe.github.io/